 I usually line the whole dress, but with the skirt being so full, I really didn’t think it was necessary to line it.
 I used French seams for a clean finish there, and did do a full lining on the bodice.
 I’m not a facings girl, so I do love to line the bodice on nearly all dresses.

 I’m looking forward to laying out this whole “hack” process in detail for you so you can make your own!
 You can use the techniques I’ve used here to do the same to any similarly shaped dress.
-I’ll let you know when that post goes up on the Oliver + S blog!
+Find that post HERE on the Oliver + S blog!

 Thanks for stopping by!
 I hope some of you are still here. :)